A representation of Psyche, taken from the BPS logo

 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the society.

-In exceptional or urgent circumstances, however, or where, having made a disclosure, a Worker is unhappy with the outcome, the Worker may make a disclosure to prescribed bodies such as a regulator.
+In exceptional or urgent circumstances, however, or where, having made a disclosure, an individual is unhappy with the outcome, the individual may make a disclosure to prescribed bodies such as a regulator.
+It will very rarely, if ever, be appropriate, to alert the media.

 Prescribed bodies include but are not limited to: